-DeLaet battled through back pain at PGA Championship for his best major finish
+Graham DeLaet played through pain at PGA Championship for best major finish

 DeLaet has been buoyed by the support of his wife, Ruby, and being a new dad.
 He said playing for his twins – daughter Lyla and son Roscoe, born in 2015 – is something that’s always in the back of his mind.

-“Ruby was watching (the PGA Championship) on TV and they knew it was me on the TV, which was cool, but I still don’t think they quite get it,” said DeLaet.
+“Ruby was watching [the PGA Championship] on TV and they knew it was me on the TV, which was cool, but I still don’t think they quite get it,” DeLaet said.
 “A couple more years for them to understand what I do, but that’s a motivator for sure.”

 DeLaet will head to the family’s home in Idaho this week to rest up prior to playing the FedEx Cup playoffs starting next week at The Northern Trust in New York.